 The vulnerabilities related to upcasts in ISO/IEC TR 24772-1:2019 clause 6.44 exist in Java.

-The vulnerabilities related to unsafe casts do not exist in Java since there are unsafe casts are not permitted in Java.
+The vulnerabilities related to unsafe casts do not exist in Java since unsafe casts are not permitted in Java.

 Downcasts from a superclass to a subclass in the same type hierarchy is legal and will not be flagged by the compiler.
 In the following example: